KirbyTheBurger/Rockscript/README.md

 ```

 ### Prebuilt binaries
-Over at the [releases](https://github.com/KirbyTheBurger/Rockscript/releases) tab, there are a handfull of prebuilt binaries for 32 and 64 bit windows and linux.
+Over at the [releases](https://github.com/KirbyTheBurger/Rockscript/releases) tab, there are a handfull of prebuilt binaries for 64 bit windows and linux.

 ## Variables
 There are 3 types of variables, **strings**, **booleans** and **numbers**.